ioBanker/docs.bitshares.build/MPA.md

 - Force Settlement Offset Percent (FSOP): Fee for MPA settlement to the collateral owner.
 - Force Settlement Fee Percent (FSFP): Fee for MPA settlement to the asset owner.
-- Force Settlement Delay Second (FSDS): Time after requested settlement is processed.
+- Force Settlement Delay Seconds (FSDS): Time after requested settlement is processed.
 - Max.
 Force Settleable Volume (MFSV): Value in percent of the total MPA supply for each maintance period.

 - Settlement Response Methods